-"He's a great step-parent, don't get me wrong, and he loves her dearly, but he respects that she's my daughter."
+"He's a great stepparent, don't get me wrong, and he loves her dearly, but he respects that she's my daughter."

 21. "I have a chronic pain disease that runs in the family.
-I noticed that my father and male relatives have no problems securing pain meds, but my doctors would never give me any — despite me clearly indicating how much pain I was in."
+I noticed that my father and male relatives have no problems securing pain meds, but my doctors would never give me any — even though I clearly indicated how much pain I was in."

-"So I started bringing either my father or my husband to my medical appointments (which is hugely intrusive), would have them repeat how much pain I was in, and low and behold, suddenly I get pain medication." —u/flagrantgrouch
+"So I started bringing either my father or my husband to my medical appointments (which is hugely intrusive), would have them repeat how much pain I was in, and lo and behold, suddenly I got pain medication."

 22. "One time, I described my car problem to the desk guy at the auto shop as a 'clicking' when I turned the key and asked if they'd check the timing belt.
 He said I'd have to leave my car there, so my husband arrived 10 minutes later to pick me up.
 The mechanic came out and asked him what was going on with the car, never looking at me."

 23. "I once caught some hunters trespassing on my property.
 I wasn’t rude to them at all, I just waved from the other side of the field.
-The next day, they show up at my house.
-One gestures towards the police car in the driveway and asks to speak to my husband about hunting in our woods."
+The next day, they showed up at my house.
+One gestured toward the police car in the driveway and asked to speak to my husband about hunting in our woods."

 24. "I made an appointment for taxes and communicated in advance of that appointment.
 I was a new 1099 worker and had a lot of questions.
 Every time I asked one, the accountant addressed my husband."

-25. "When my house caught fire, the firefighters kept talking to my boyfriend about the house instead of me — despite me being identified as the homeowner.
+25. "When my house caught fire, the firefighters kept talking to my boyfriend about the house instead of me — even though I was identified as the homeowner.
 It's my house, in my name, that I paid 100% for on my own.
 I'm the one who told him to get the fire extinguishers, got the kids out of the house, called 911, and shut off the breakers."

-"The server who gets it right gets an extra smile with my thank you." —jan9
+"The server who gets it right gets an extra smile with my thank-you."

 27. "We were buying a new mattress.
-It was a joint decision for the feel of it, but my decision for the price-point and warranty because I was paying for it.
+It was a joint decision for the feel of it, but my decision regarding the price point and warranty because I was paying for it.
 I noticed the salesperson talking to my husband more than to me (the one with the money), but I'm used to it.
-Then, my husband wandered away as if he'd never seen a furniture store before."
+Then my husband wandered away as if he'd never seen a furniture store before."